2019 Major League Baseball postseason: (AL1) Houston Astros vs. (NL4) Washington Nationals

-This was the second World Series to feature two expansion teams, as well as the first World Series since 1933 to come to Washington, D.C., when the Washington Senators fell to the New York Giants in five games.
-In the first championship series in the history of North American sports in which neither team won a home game, the Nationals pulled off one of the biggest upsets in World Series history, defeating the heavily-favored Astros in seven games.
+This was the second World Series to feature two expansion teams, as well as the first World Series since 1933 to be played in Washington, D.C., when the Washington Senators fell to the then-New York Giants in five games.
+In a significant upset given their regular season win differential, the 93-win Nationals defeated the heavily-favored 107-win Astros in seven games to win their first championship in franchise history.

-The Nationals took Game 1 narrowly, and blew out the Astros in Game 2 to go up 2-0 in the series heading back to Washington, D.C.
-The Astros held the Nationals to one run in each of the next three games to take a 3-2 series lead going back to Houston.
-In Game 6, the Nationals blew out the Astros to force a seventh game.
-The Astros held a 2-0 lead going into the top of the seventh, when the Nationals’ Anthony Rendon hit a solo home run to cut the Astros’ lead to one.
+This was the first championship series in the history of North American sports in which neither team won a home game.
+In Game 1, behind home runs from Ryan Zimmerman and Juan Soto, the Nationals overcame an early Astros lead to win by one run.
+Stephen Strasburg pitched six solid innings as the Nationals blew out the Astros in Game 2 to take a 2–0 series lead headed to the nation’s capital, winning their eight straight postseason game.
+In the first World Series game played in Washington, D.C. in 85 years, the Astros won by three runs to get on the board in the series.
+José Urquidy pitched five innings of shutout ball as the Astros blew out the Nationals to even the series, capped off by a grand slam by Alex Bregman in the top of the seventh.
+Gerrit Cole pitched seven solid innings as the Astros again blew out the Nationals to take a 3–2 series lead back home to Houston, becoming the first team since the New York Yankees in 1996 to win three straight World Series games on the road.
+In Game 6, Strasburg pitched eight strong innings as the Nationals blew out the Astros to force a seventh game after a controversial interference call and ejection.
+In Game 7, the Astros held a 2–0 lead going into the top of the seventh, when the Nationals’ Anthony Rendon hit a solo home run to cut the Astros’ lead to one.
 Then, Howie Kendrick hit a two-run home run to put the Nationals in the lead for good.
-The Nationals then scored three more unanswered runs in the top of the eighth and ninth innings to complete a major upset and secure the title.
+The Nationals then scored three more unanswered runs in the top of the eighth and ninth innings to secure the title.

-It was the first World Series title in franchise history for the Nationals, as well as the first World Series title for the nation's capital since 1924, when the Senators defeated the Giants in seven games.
+This was the first World Series title for the nation's capital since 1924, when the Senators defeated the Giants in seven games.
 Despite the win, no MLB team from the nation's capital had won a home game in the World Series since 1933.

-Along with the Washington Capitals winning the 2018 Stanley Cup Finals, the Nationals and Capitals brought the first major league championships to D.C. since 1992, when the Washington Redskins won Super Bowl XXVI.
+In 2023, the Nationals’ upset of the Astros was ranked as the third biggest upset in World Series history by MLB.com.
 To date, this is the last postseason appearance by the Nationals franchise.

 The Astros returned to the World Series in 2021, but they were defeated by the Atlanta Braves in six games.
+The Astros would win their next championship in 2022 over the Philadelphia Phillies in six games.